9 RRSP hacks you need to know.

 “There are times when you may need to let retirement planning take a backseat to more urgent financial issues like dealing with debt, saving for a mortgage and planning for your family,” says John.

-But keep in mind that RRSPs aren’t just for retirement.
-The federal government allows you to make penalty-free withdrawals to buy your first home (with the Home Buyers’ Plan) or to finance your education (with the Lifelong Learning Plan), as long as you return the money to your account over a certain period of time.
+Keep in mind that RRSPs aren’t just for retirement.
+The federal government allows you to make penalty-free withdrawals to buy your first home (with the Home Buyers’ Plan) or to finance your education (with the Lifelong Learning Plan), as long as you return the money to your RRSP over a certain period of time.
+If you’re a first-time home buyer, you also have the option to directly transfer your existing RRSP savings to a First Home Savings Account and make a tax-free withdrawal to purchase a home.

 2. Know how much you can contribute